-No User ReviewsWrite a review

 Price comparison

-As you can see from this interactive chart, when compared to other 4000-5000W generators, the Honda EB5000X is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other 4000-5000W generators, the Honda EB5000X is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.